Ariana Grande: Influences

 Grande grew up listening mainly to urban pop and 1990s music.
-She credited Gloria Estefan with inspiring her to pursue a music career, after Estefan saw and complimented Grande's performance on a cruise ship when she was eight years old.
-Mariah Carey and Whitney Houston are her biggest vocal influences: "I love Mariah Carey.
+She credited Gloria Estefan with inspiring her to pursue a music career after Estefan saw and complimented Grande's performance on a cruise ship when she was eight years old.
+Mariah Carey and Whitney Houston are her primary vocal influences: "I love Mariah Carey.
 She is literally my favorite human being on the planet.
 And of course Whitney [Houston] as well.
 As far as vocal influences go, Whitney and Mariah pretty much cover it."
-Alongside Carey and Houston, Grande's other key influences include Destiny's Child, Beyoncé, Celine Dion and Madonna.
-She reflects on her childhood by posting videos of herself singing songs from Dion's 1997 album Let's Talk About Love on her social media.
-Grande credits Madonna for "pav[ing] the way for me and also every other female artist" and admitted to being "obsessed with her entire discography".
+Grande was also influenced vocally by Destiny's Child, Celine Dion, Christina Aguilera, and Madonna.
+She reflected on her childhood by posting videos of herself singing songs from Dion's 1997 album Let's Talk About Love on her social media.
+Grande credits Madonna with "pav[ing] the way for me and also every other female artist" and admitted to being "obsessed with her entire discography".

-Grande praised Imogen Heap's "intricate" song structure. she has named Judy Garland as a childhood influence, admiring her ability to tell "a story when she sings"; and says that "Over the Rainbow" was one of the first songs she remembers singing because "Wizard Of Oz was always my favorite movie when I was younger."
-Music producer and Grande collaborator Savan Kotecha has stated in multiple interviews that him and Grande were influenced by Lauryn Hill, when creating her fourth album Sweetener, as well as the song "No Tears Left to Cry".
-Kotecha told Variety "we were listening to Lauryn Hill about chord changes and why we stick to four chords all the time".
+Musically, Grande admires India Arie because her "music makes me feel like everything is going to be okay", loves Brandy Norwood's songs because "her riffs are incredibly on point", and praised Imogen Heap's "intricate" song structure.
+Heap in particular Grande has said is her favorite musician, songwriter, and producer of all time.
+Grande also named Judy Garland as a childhood influence, admiring her ability to tell "a story when she sings".
+Ahead of the release of her debut album, Grande says its sound was inspired by Heap, Carey, Fergie, and Houston.
+Music producer and collaborator Savan Kotecha stated that he and Grande were influenced by Lauryn Hill when creating her fourth album Sweetener and its lead single "No Tears Left to Cry".
+Kotecha told Variety, "we were listening to Lauryn Hill about chord changes and why we stick to four chords all the time".

-Musically, Grande admires India.Arie because her "music makes me feel like everything is going to be okay" and loves Brandy's songs because "her riffs are incredibly on point."
-She has also expressed admiration for rappers who impact the music industry without a planned release date, telling Billboard, "My dream has always been to be—obviously not a rapper, but, like, to put out music in the way that a rapper does.
-I feel like there are certain standards that pop women are held to that men aren't. ...
+Grande expressed admiration for rappers' unconventional music release strategy.
+She told Billboard, "My dream has always been to be—obviously not a rapper, but, like, to put out music in the way that a rapper does.
+I feel like there are certain standards that pop women are held to that men aren't ...
 It's just like, 'Bruh, I just want to ... drop [music] the way these boys do."
-It inspired her to release "Thank U, Next" without any prior announcement, which The Ringer called "more of a Drake move than an Ariana Grande move."
+It inspired her to release "Thank U, Next" without any prior announcement, which The Ringer called "more of a Drake move than an Ariana Grande move".